barryclark/jekyll-now/_posts/2017-02-03-Automatic-Shutdown-and-Start-VMs.md

 ---
 layout: post
 title: Schedule the auto shutdown and start of your VMs using Azure Automation and Runbooks
-subtitle: Cut down on the cost of your DEV environment
+subtitle: Cut down on the cost of your DEV environments
 category: howto
 tags: [cloud, automation]
 author: esmaeil_sarabadani